Emranbd31/fixeasy-frontend/DEPLOYMENT.md

 uvicorn main:app --reload
 ```

 Once both builds succeed locally, push to `main` and allow the linked Vercel projects to pick up the commit.
+The `vercel.json` files inside each sub-project pin the correct build commands, environments, and framework detection so Vercel mirrors the local verification process.